9 min read

-It’s about integration, a systemic approach, analysis and improvement.
+It’s about integration, a systemic approach, analysis and continuous improvement.

 It’s not what you do, but how you consolidate multiple avenues into an effective marketing funnel.

-To create a working Digital Sales Engine you need to have a very clear inbound marketing strategy in place.
+To create a working Digital Sales Engine you need to have a very clear Go-to-market strategy in place.